moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 Simplify rate limiting across the GitLab ecosystem.

 - Support the ability to configure rate limits in version control.
-- Consolidate rate limit configuration in one centralized place.
 - Introduce a process for defining new rate limits.
 - Introduce a set of "default" rate limits for new services, and enforce limits on deployment of new services in an automated way.
 - Simplify tweaking of limits for production engineers (for instance during an incident).
 - Create transparency for team members and our customers to understand where requests are being limited and why.

+#### Goals for each phase

+- **Phase 1:** Consolidate the infrastructure rate limit configuration for limits and allow-listing in one centralized place.
+- **Phase 2:** Consolidate the application rate limit configuration in one centralized place.
+- **Phase 3:** Provide a rate limiting interface to make managing configuration and publishing limits easier.

 ### Non-Goals

-- NOT to reimplement Cloudflare or Rack Attack or a throttling service - this is meant to be an interface for consolidating and defining limits, as an abstraction not a throttler.
+- To re-implement Cloudflare or Rack Attack or a throttling service - this is meant to be an interface for consolidating and defining limits, as an abstraction not a throttler.

 ## Proposal